If you are having trouble uploading files or folders, please try the following troubleshooting steps:

 Upload speed depends on your network connection and a component of this is bandwidth.

-- Bandwidth allowance determines the amount of data that can pass from the Internet to your web browser in a given amount of time.
+- Bandwidth determines the amount of data that can pass from the Internet to your web browser in a given amount of time.

 - A smaller bandwidth results in a longer time that it takes Internet data to transfer on your web browser.